 These instant judgments form the foundation of all human interactions and business relationships.

-This isn't just modern psychology - it's actually how human brains evolved to work.
+This is not just modern psychology.
+It is how human brains evolved to work.
 Thousands of years ago, quickly figuring out "friend or foe?" and "strong or weak?" could mean the difference between life and death (Fiske et al., 2002).

-Retorio brings over seven years of experience delivering AI-driven sales coaching to enterprise clients worldwide—spanning B2C sectors such as telecommunications, fashion, automotive, and insurance, as well as B2B industries including semiconductors, pharmaceuticals, medical technology, and logistics.
+Retorio brings over seven years of experience delivering AI-driven coaching to enterprise clients worldwide, spanning B2C sectors such as telecommunications, fashion, automotive, and insurance, as well as B2B industries including semiconductors, pharmaceuticals, medical technology, and logistics.
+To understand the full landscape of AI coaching solutions and how they measure behavioral dimensions, see this overview of AI sales coaching and how it works in practice.

 Warmth and Competence are not fixed traits.
-They are expressed through behavior—how someone speaks, listens, explains, empathizes, and structures a conversation.
+They are expressed through behavior: how someone speaks, listens, explains, empathizes, and structures a conversation.
 Because they are behavioral, they are learnable.
+A rep who scores low on Warmth in their baseline assessment is not fundamentally a cold person.
+They may simply be using filler phrases that signal disinterest, or failing to reflect the customer's language back to them.
+Both of those are coachable in a handful of practice sessions.

 Retorio's platform: